sriramkasyap/sriramkasyap/README.md

 ### Hi there 👋

-I am Sriram Kasyap Meduri, a self-taught Full stack engineer.
+I am Sriram Kasyap Meduri, a self-taught Full stack engineer with over 5 years of experience in developing and maintaining Web and mobile applications of varying complexities.

 ![Sriram's github stats](https://github-readme-stats.vercel.app/api?username=sriramkasyap)